huesnue/python-data-pipeline-simulator/README.md

 ![Coverage](coverage-badge.svg)

 A modular, object-oriented data pipeline simulator built in Python.

 This project demonstrates how real-world data pipelines are structured internally, including data ingestion, validation, transformation, and pipeline orchestration.
-It is part of my AI/MLOps engineering training and showcases clean architecture, OOP principles, and production-ready code structure.
+It is part of my AI/MLOps engineering journey and reflects a focus on clean architecture, clear separation of concerns, and production-oriented engineering practices.

 ---